 Power BI Pro users also enjoy useful governance and administration features like data security and metrics for content creation and consumption.

 Tip: Power BI Pro comes standard with a Microsoft O365 E5 license.
 This is a common Microsoft license that many organizations provide to their employees that gives them access to common O365 applications like Word and Excel.

 Again, a Power BI Pro license costs $9.99 per user, per month.
 Now let’s take a look at the alternative licensing option: Power BI Premium.

 Power BI Premium Pricing – Per User – $20/month

 As mentioned earlier, Power BI Premium offers two pricing options we can choose from: per user and per capacity.

-If you’re unsure which Power BI license is best for you and your team, I highly recommend reading an article we published in December 2022 titled, Migrating from Power BI Premium Per User (PPU) to Premium Capacity – What You Should Know.
+If you’re unsure which Power BI license is best for you and your team, check out another one of our articles titled, Migrating from Power BI Premium Per User (PPU) to Premium Capacity – What You Should Know.

 Keep Your Business Intelligence Knowledge Sharp by Subscribing to our Email List